 Geographical location: The Mosel Valley, a gorge the river carved between the Hunsrück and Eifel hills, and the valleys of its tributaries, the Saar and Ruwer rivers.

-Major town(s): Koblenz (confluence of the Mosel and Rhine rivers), Cochem, Zell, Bernkastel, Piesport, Trier.
+Major town(s): Koblenz, Cochem, Zell, Bernkastel, Piesport, Trier

 Marketing: About one fifth of the region's grape harvest is handled by the regional cooperative cellars in Bernkastel-Kues.
-Overall, the producers of bottled wine are cooperatives (13%), estates (28%) and commercial wineries (59%).
-The latter also bottle and market a healthy quantity of wines from other German wine-growing regions (e.g. the Pfalz and Rheinhessen) as well as less expensive, imported wines.
-Much of this production is exported.
-Nevertheless, direct sales to final consumers is an important sales outlet for smaller growers, who benefit from the region's tourism.
-Zell, Bernkastel and Piesport are among the few German appellations of origin with a recognition value far beyond their borders.
+Overall, the producers of bottled wine are cooperatives, estates and commercial wineries.
+The latter also bottle and commercialize some wines from other German wine-growing regions (e.g. the Pfalz and Rheinhessen) as well as less expensive, imported wines.
+Much of the production is exported.
+Nevertheless, selling wines to private end users is important for smaller wineries, who benefit from the region's tourism.

-Signposted routes through wine country: Mosel Weinstrasse (driving) · Moselhöhenweg (hiking trails on both sides of the river) · Römische Weinstrasse (driving) from Leiwen to Schweich · Elbling Route (driving) from Konz to Perl, parallel with the Luxembourg border
+Signposted routes through wine country: Mosel Weinstraße (driving) · Moselhöhenweg (hiking) · Römische Weinstraße (driving) from Leiwen to Schweich · Elbling Route (driving) from Konz to Perl, parallel to the Luxembourg border